My blog posts likely contain affiliate links, including for the Amazon Associates program.

 In this post, I promote travel to a national park that is the Lingít Aaní (traditional lands) of the Huna (Hoonah) Tlingit people.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the people who call these lands home, I invite you to explore Native Land.

-This post was originally published in March 2020, and was updated most recently in November 2022 for the coming season.
+This post was originally published in March 2020, and was updated most recently in December 2023.

 The Best Icy Strait Point Cruise Excursions

 Given how many cruise companies offer a number of interesting and unique shore excursions in Icy Strait Point, it was hard to choose which ones to recommend.
 But, I’ve weighed the options and consider these nine to be the best Icy Strait Point and Hoonah cruise excursions.
 Here’s how I calculated the scores:

 - I went through all of the Icy Strait Point shore excursions (134) on every company (8) that has any cruise(s) that stop there in 2024.